mrlegowatch/GarageStorageSwift/README.md

 ### Conclusion

-There's more that the Garage can do, including the ability to use your own `DataEncryptable` (which is useful for encryption purposes), so poke around for more info.
+There's more that the Garage can do, including the ability to use your own `DataEncryptionDelegate` (which you can specify for encrypting your data), so poke around for more .
 Feature/Pull requests are always welcome.
 Have fun!

+### Credits

+This library is derived from the [Objective-C version of GarageStorage by Sam Voigt]( https://github.com/samvoigt/GarageStorage), and this library's Objective-C APIs are mostly compatible with that version.